nismod/microsimulation/README.md

 ```
 where region can be a one or more local authorities (or one of England, EnglandWales, GB, UK), specified by ONS/GSS code (e.g. E09000001 for the City of London).
 Resolution (for now) must be MSOA11.
 Start and end years must be in the range 2001-2016.
 ```
-scripts/run_microsynth.py E09000001 MSOA11 2001 2016
+scripts/run_microsynth.py E09000001 MSOA11 2001 2039
 ```
-NB Runtime for  medium-sized local authgority for all 16 years is likely to be around 24h.
+NB Runtime for a medium-sized local authgority for all 39 years is likely to be well over 24h.